EvgeniOvcharov/math-blog/_posts/2019-08-21-reading-csv-files.md

 table = lapply(files, read.csv) %>% do.call(rbind, .)
 ```

-Here we use the fact that the function `rbind()` can simultaneously bind together multiple data frames, which is significantly more efficient than the previous approach.
+Here we use the fact that the function `rbind()` can simultaneously bind together multiple data frames, which is significantly faster than the previous approach.
 A special feature of R functions like `rbind()` is having a dynamic argument list.
 The way in R to pass a variable number of arguments to a function is by invoking the method `do.call()`.

 #### 3. Further optimization with `rbindlist()`